m-lab/msak/README.md

 ```

 > NOTE: the application, network, and kernel metrics may differ to the degree
-that some data is still buffered between layers.
-For example, after a websocket
+that some data is buffered, or includes added headers, or is traversing the
+physical network itself.
+For example, after a websocket write and before
-write but before written to the network layer, or after network layer write but
+TLS/WebSocket headers are added (application), after TLS/WebSocket headers are
-before the Linux kernel has sent it to the physical network.
+added before being sent to the Linux kernel (network), or after the Linux kernel
+sends over the physical network and before the remote client acknowledges the
+bytes received (kernel).

 The maximum difference between the application and network sent sizes should be
-equal to the `spec.MaxScaledMessageSize` or 1MB, and the maximum difference
+equal to the `spec.MaxScaledMessageSize` + WebSocket/TLS headers size, which
+should typically be below 1MB, and the maximum difference between the network
-between the network and kernel sent sizes should equal the kernel's write
+and kernel sent sizes should equal the Linux kernel buffers plus the network's
-buffer, typically between 64K and 4MB.
-Localhost behaves differently.
+bandwidth delay product.
+Typically values range between 64k and 4MB or more.